Ray Griggs: Post military career

 Following his transfer to the reserves, Griggs held the appointment of the Associate Secretary of the Indigenous Affairs Group within the Department of Prime Minister and Cabinet, and was the inaugural CEO of the National Indigenous Australians Agency.

 On 9 July 2021, Prime Minister Scott Morrison announced Griggs' appointment as Secretary of the Department of Social Services, with effect from 22 July 2021.
+Where he implemented reforms and introduced mantra of 4 Cs Curiosity, Collaboration, Contestability and Courage.

 Other activities

 Griggs is an honorary patron of the ACT Veterans Rugby Club.

 On 15 January 2020, it was announced that Griggs would be one of the members of the National Co-design Group of the Indigenous voice to government.